Introduction Version 2.8 / Last updated: June 2, 2026

 Conword.set_user_language(language_key)

-This method saves the user language in the local storage.
+This method saves the user's language to local storage.
 It is automatically called when Conword.translate() is triggered.

-Only use this function when you want to save the user's language without translating the page.
+Use this function only when you want to save the user's language without translating the page.

-When the user language is set, Conword will translate the page automatically the next time it is loaded.
+Once the user's language is set, Conword will automatically translate the page the next time it is loaded.

-The following example sets the user storage to Spanish:
+The following example sets the user language to Spanish:

 Conword.set_user_language('es');